Blind Cigar Review: Drew Estate | Undercrown Dogma

 Body/Complexity: Medium

 “Right away I want to point out how great of a draw this is.
 Nice and open….been awhile since I’ve had a draw this good.
 I pick up graham cracker, coffee, toffee on the cold draw.
 There is quite a bit of milk chocolate with hints of coffee, wood and some leather.
-The cigar is right at a medium in strength, and I am not detecting any spice yet.
-There is a nice sweetness sneaking around back there as well. ” –Mickey T. (irratebass)
+The is right at a medium in strength, and I am not detecting any spice yet.
+There is a nice sweetness sneaking around back there as well. ” – (irratebass)

 “I toast the foot and get the party started.
 I’m immediately greeted with cocoa, leather and a very feint hint of cinnamon.
 None of the flavors are very pronounced, but it is just getting started.
 The retro is a bit subdued as well, as there is only a touch of white pepper and leather.
-I’m really hoping this cigar opens up by the end of the first third, or this is going to be quite boring.
+I’m really hoping this opens up by the end of the first third, or this is going to be quite boring.
 As the first third continues, so does the cocoa.
 Definitely a flavor I enjoy, but really feel like it is struggling to give me much of it.
 Retro is slowly picking up on the white pepper, so at least there’s that.” –Doug S. (Unpossible_1)

 Second Third